praveenscience/Internship-LMS-FrontEnd/CONTRIBUTING.md

 <h1> CONTRIBUTING ✨</h1>

 - When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a      change.
-- Please note we have a code of conduct, please follow it in all your interactions with the project.
+- Please note we have a code of conduct, please follow it in all your interactions with the project and don't ping for approvals to the maintainers

 ## 🤝***First time contributing?
 We will help you out.*** 👍